Configure a pi Servo

-Configure a pi servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a Raspberry Pi board into your robot:
+Configure a pi servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a Raspberry Pi board into your machine:

 An example configuration for a pi servo in the Viam app Config Builder.